Anaerobic Digestion

 More about the byproducts

-Biogenic CO2, similarly to RNG is regular CO2 except it comes from the natural carbon cycle.
-That is to say it is not adding carbon to our environment.
-When for example fossil natural gas is burned it is adding previously sequestered carbon to our environment by producing CO2 in the combustion process.
+• Biogenic CO2, similar to RNG is chemically the same as regular CO2 except it comes from the natural carbon cycle.
+That is to say, it is not adding carbon to our environment.
+When for example, fossil natural gas is burned it is adding previously sequestered carbon to our environment by producing CO2 in the combustion process.
+Biogenic CO2 is made of completely captured carbon that was already in the atmosphere.

-Ammonium sulfate for our process is made through the cleaning of the recycled water in our anaerobic digester systems.
+• Ammonium sulfate for our process is made through the cleaning of the recycled water in our anaerobic digester systems.
 The water that is being recycled is very high in nitrogen.
 To remove this nitrogen it is removed from the water and reacted with sulfuric acid to create ammonium sulfate.
 We often call it sustainable due to the fact that traditional ammonia production is very high in carbon emissions.
 Our ammonium production has no carbon emissions at all.

 What waste options do you have?